salkuadrat/learning/README.md

 **Optimization**

-For best performance (and to minimize application size), it's better to add dependency directly from each of sub-plugins you want to use in your application.
+For best performance (and to minimize application size), it's better to add dependency directly from each of sub-package you want to use in your application.

 ## Usage

-Learning consists of 13 different plugins that we can add separately based on our application needs.
+Learning consists of 13 different sub-packages that we can add separately based on our application needs.

 <table>
   <tr>
-    <th>Vision Plugins</th>
+    <th>Vision</th>
     <th>Status</th>
     <th>Version</th>
     <th>Links</td>
-    <th>Example App</th>
+    <th>Example</th>
   </tr>
   <tr>
-    <td>learning_text_recognition</td>
+    <td><code>learning_text_recognition</code></td>
     <td><b>Published</b></td>
     <td>^0.0.1</td>
     <td>